PlutoLang/plutolang.github.io/docs/Getting Started.md

 ### Chocolatey

-You can easily install pluto & plutoc via Chocolatey as follows:
+You can easily install `pluto` and `plutoc` via Chocolatey as follows:

 ```
 choco install plutolang